 The shipowner’s duty to provide maintenance and cure arises irrespective of whether the illness or injury is suffered in the course of the seaman’s employment, and negligence on the seaman’s part will not relieve the shipowner of responsibility.
 Vella v.
 Ford Motor Co., 421 U.S. 1, 4-5 (1975).
 A plaintiff may not recover for maintenance and cure when the injury or illness results from the plaintiff’s own willful misbehavior.
 See Omar v.
-Sea–Land Serv., 813 F.2d 986, 989-90 (9th Cir.
+Sea-Land Serv., 813 F.2d 986, 989-90 (9th Cir.
 1987).

 Only “medical expenses” would be duplicative of “cure.”
 As the Ninth Circuit has explained, “the maintenance obligation is independent of that to compensate for lost wages and exists without regard to the fact that lost wages may be computed on the basis of employment ashore.”
 Crooks v.
 United States, 459 F.2d 631, 635 (9th Cir.
 1972); see also Colburn v.
 Bunge Towing, Inc., 883 F.2d 372, 378 (5th Cir.
-1989) (“Maintenance is neither a substitute for wages nor is it to be considered in lieu of seaman’s wages, in whole or in part” “[A]n award of maintenance by the trial court in addition to a general damage award that includes past and future wages is proper.”).
+1989) (“Maintenance is neither a substitute for wages nor is it to be considered in lieu of seaman’s wages, in whole or in part”. . . . “[A]n award of maintenance by the trial court in addition to a general damage award that includes past and future wages is proper.”).

 Failure to pay maintenance and/or cure when due renders the defendant liable for not only the quantum of maintenance and/or cure that was not paid but also for any resulting harm.
 See Cortes v.
 Baltimore Insular Line, Inc. 287 U.S. 367, 371 (1932) (“If the failure to give maintenance or cure has caused or aggravated an illness, the seaman has his right of action for the injury thus done to him; the recovery in such circumstances including not only necessary expenses, but also compensation for the hurt.”).
 The bracketed paragraph on this point should be included only when the plaintiff is making a claim for such compensation.